-Students in the New Writers Project work with resident faculty as well as visitors, including Natalie Diaz (Fall 2017), Noelle Kocot (Fall 2016), and Heather Christle (Fall 2015) in poetry, and Antonio Ruiz-Camacho (Spring 2018), Paul Lisicky (Fall 2018), Karan Mahajan (Spring 2017), and Nina McConigley (Spring 2016) in fiction.
+Students in the New Writers Project work with resident faculty as well as visitors, including Natalie Diaz (Fall 2017), Noelle Kocot (Fall 2016), and Heather Christle (Fall 2015) in poetry, and Kendra Fortmeyer (Spring 2019), Paul Lisicky (Fall 2018), Antonio Ruiz-Camacho (Spring 2018), Karan Mahajan (Spring 2017), and Nina McConigley (Spring 2016) in fiction.
 Previous visitors include Dobby Gibson,

 New Writers Project students additionally take courses with English Department faculty with expertise in a wide range of subjects, periods, and genres, including reading and writing poetry, fiction, and nonfiction, as well as literary criticism, theory, and scholarship.